Complete Streets in Alameda County

 Alameda CTC Policy Requirements

-Alameda CTC required that all local jurisdictions that receive transportation sales tax pass-through funding to have an adopted complete streets policy by June 30, 2013, and each of Alameda County's fourteen jurisdictions have done so.
+Alameda CTC required that all local jurisdictions that receive direct program distributions of local Measure B sales tax revenues adopt a complete streets policy by June 30, 2013, and each of Alameda County's 14 jurisdictions have done so.
 Alameda CTC's complete streets policy resources appear below:

 MTC Complete Streets Policy Requirement